manateelazycat/mrkeyboard/README.md

 * Write process manager to control process.
 * Write basic editor, such as language highlight, code completion.
 * Write hackable editor that powerful as emacs, then we can reach editor-strap.

+## BUG

+* Make window resize as normal, not bigger and bigger.

 ## Getting involved